Bavaria Logo

 Until 2009

-The shape of the logo resembles a keg, which structurally emphasizes its connection with the theme of beer.
-There is a double golden and white border on the outer edge that surrounds a wide blue stripe with two linear highlights on the right and left.
-On the inner white background, there is a green shield, edged with a thin black stripe.
-At the bottom, numerous small strokes are visible around the narrow part – as if a shine.
-They take up the entire bottom space and end in the middle – under a short horizontal ribbon with the brand name.
+The logo’s shape resembles a keg, which structurally emphasizes its connection to the beer theme.
+There is a double golden-and-white border at the outer edge, surrounding a wide blue stripe with two linear highlights on the right and left.
+On the white inner background, a green shield is edged with a thin black stripe.
+At the bottom, numerous small strokes are visible around the narrow part, as if a shine.
+They take up the entire bottom space and end in the middle, under a short horizontal ribbon with the brand name.

-Beneath it, another canvas is visible, painted in golden color and containing the word “PILSENER”.
-Both letterings have the same style and are in a serif typeface.
+Beneath it, another canvas is visible, painted in gold and bearing the word “PILSENER”.
+Both pieces of lettering have the same style and are in a serif typeface.
 There is a miniature oval-shaped icon above the wide horizontal ribbon.
-On a blue background, there is a curly letter “S”, which symbolizes the Swinkels brothers.
-On the sides of it, two ears diverge to the sides, and an elegant crown flaunts at the top.
+On a blue background, a curly letter “S” symbolizes the Swinkels brothers.
+On the sides of it, two ears diverge to the sides, and an elegant crown is flaunted at the top.

 2009 – today

 In October 2009, the company improved the old logo.
 She presented it in a modern look, choosing blue as the main color.
 The second new element is the compass on the triangular shield.
-This is a tribute to the Swinkels brothers who started the brewery.
-The arrow points to the south and symbolizes the direction of the business.
+This is a tribute to the Swinkels brothers, who started the brewery.
+The arrow points south, symbolizing the business’s direction.

 Font and Colors